tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 * Voice-to-text on mobile devices.

-Computer language is very specific; its unambigous, literal, methodical and mathematical.
-Human language is quite the opposite * Words can share multiple meanings when used in different contexts, despite being spelled the same or sounding the same.
+Computer language is very specific; its unambiguous, literal, methodical and mathematical.
+Human language is quite the opposite.
+Words can share multiple meanings when used in different contexts, despite being spelled the same or sounding the same.

 When translating words between languages, direct word-for-word translation will often sound nonsensical because the order of the words and cultural idioms vary.
 Even different dialects of the same language can have words or sayings that mean different things depending on your geography.